tumbleshack/CarriesCloset/InstallGuide.md

 # Technical Overview

 This webapp for Carrie's Closet of Georgia runs using [Ruby on Rails](https://rubyonrails.org/), a full-stack framework for [CRUD web apps](https://www.codecademy.com/articles/what-is-crud).
 The best resource for learning about and debugging common Rails problems is the [official Rails guide](https://guides.rubyonrails.org/), which was used extensively during development.
-Rails beleives in "convention over configuration," so many features needed came out of the box.
+Rails believes in "convention over configuration," so many features needed came out of the box.
 Many also come from packages, which Rails calls Gems.
-Notable Gems used by this webapp include: `devise`, `devise-invitable`, `webpakcer`, and `puma`.
+Notable Gems used by this webapp include: `devise`, `devise-invitable`, `webpacker`, and `puma`.
 Gems can suffer from the [bloated dependency problem](https://res.cloudinary.com/practicaldev/image/fetch/s--hHU5ov3u--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://preview.redd.it/eu7hrdzzy3x11.jpg%3Fwidth%3D640%26crop%3Dsmart%26auto%3Dwebp%26s%3D18ed21e9420e1b0fb327c3d356f0c47eb28f9aa2), so tread carefully when adding new ones.

 The app is deployed on Google Cloud using their managed [Kubernetes](https://kubernetes.io/) platform, [Google Cloud Run](https://cloud.google.com/run).
 The binaries are packaged into a [Docker](https://docs.docker.com/get-started/overview/) container, which Google scales automagically based on request intensity.
 Current configuration allows Google to shut down all container instances when not in use, which means Carrie's Closet gets around 1.2 million free monthly requests (although first requests in more than an hour can be slow).
 Postgres is used for the database, which is also hosted with Google Cloud, and is currently the only hosting cost.
 For details on how to deploy to these services, continue reading.